A lazy weekend or midweek meal recipe idea.

 A few months ago I learned about a traditional simple tomato sauce from Sardinia – garlic is cooked in a bit of olive oil only briefly before adding passata and then a handful of basil.
 This is now, I believe, my children’s favourite ever pasta sauce recipe.
 Plates are cleared every time when I cook this for them.
 Yay me!

-Peering into the fridge yesterday I spied half a jar of passata left over from the kids’ pasta the night before.
-We’d just returned from a brisk hill walk in the glorious Autumn sunshine and I quite fancied making some pasta for us, but jazzing it up a bit with a drizzle of chilli infused olive oil.
+Peering into the fridge yesterday I spied half a jar of passata leftover from the kids’ pasta the night before.
+I’d just returned from a brisk hill walk in the glorious Autumn sunshine and I quite fancied making some pasta but jazzing it up a bit with a drizzle of chilli-infused olive oil.

-The light was good, I managed to snap a few hurried half decent photos and we ate, thoroughly enjoying every mouthful.
-I served our pasta with some taggiasca olive tapenade on bruschetta too and the sharp olive spread paired perfectly with the chilli spaghetti.
+The light was good, I managed to snap a few hurried half decent photos as I ate, thoroughly enjoying every mouthful.
+I served my pasta with some taggiasca olive tapenade on bruschetta too and the sharp olive spread paired perfectly with the chilli spaghetti.
 A flavour sensation, I tell you, and all ready in under fifteen minutes.

-This is going to be one of our go-to recipes from now on – I could even make a full batch using the whole jar of passata, halve it, serve the kids their milder version and jazz up our half with the chilli infused olive oil.
+This is going to be one of my go-to recipes from now on – I could even make a full batch using the whole jar of passata, halve it, serve the kids their milder version and jazz up our half with the chilli-infused olive oil.

 The olive oil I am using is from Pomora, sent to me quarterly straight from Italy.
 The Spring shipment contained a rather delicious (and powerful!) chilli infused olive oil (see badge in sidebar), but you could always make your own by pouring some good quality olive oil over some hot chillies and leaving for a few days to develop.
 I do this when my veg box chillies start arriving as they are a bit too hot for our tastes.